nitrictech/docs/docs/collections.md

 const countries = collection('Countries').for('reading', 'writing', 'deleting');
 ```

 When creating a collection and using TypeScript, you can add typing by specifying the type of documents that are stored in the collection.
-This won't do validation of the documents written to the collection, but will give you type completion when interacting.
+This won't do validation of the documents written to the collection, but will give you type completion when interacting with the collection.

 ```typescript
 type Country = {